vulcainjs/vulcain-samples/01-minimal/README.md

 ## Standardized protocol communication

 * Two handlers (one for modifying and one for requesting) are generated based on the model schema respecting the [CQRS](https://martinfowler.com/bliki/CQRS.html) pattern
-* API for modifying data use POST and query use GET.
+* API for modifying data use POST and query use GET (or POST).
 * URL are standardized and have always the same format : /api/schema.action(?params)

 Examples: